 Still Want to Insure Your Pet?
 Here’s How to Shop and Save

-- Gotcha!
-Make sure you understand what’s not covered.
-A leading complaint to regulators is claims rejected for conditions or treatments that companies claim their policies do not cover.
-Most of the policies we examined do not cover preexisting conditions, and some conditions that are covered may be considered pre-existing if they develop up to a year after you enroll.
+Pet insurance customers often complain to regulators that their claims were rejected for conditions or treatments that companies claim their policies do not cover.
+Most of the policies we examined do not cover preexisting conditions, and some conditions that are covered may be considered preexisting if they develop up to a year after you enroll.
 And, surprisingly, if your pet is ill or injured, the diagnostic exam is often not covered by many plans, even though the treatment itself is covered.
 Follow-up exams for that covered condition are often not covered either.
 Those $50 to $100 exam fees amount to a hidden added deductible.

-- Smart tip.
-To avoid claim rejection for a pre-existing condition, insure your pet when it’s a puppy or kitten—before it has a chance to develop a pre-existing condition (but don’t forget the caveat above).
+To avoid claim rejection for a preexisting condition, insure pets when they’re young and before they have the chance to develop preexisting conditions.
 You can typically enroll when your pet is six to eight weeks of age.

-- Money saver.
-Sniff around accident-only policies, which cover injuries but not illness and can be considerably less expensive.
-ASPCA would charge Woof $35 a month for its accident-only plan, a price that doesn’t increase with age.
-Compare that to ASPCA’s Complete Coverage accident and illness plan, in which monthly premiums rise from $62 at age two months to $198 at age 12.
+These plans cover injuries but not illness and can be considerably less expensive.
+For example, ASPCA would charge us $45 a month to enroll Woof in its accident-only plan, a price that doesn’t increase with age.
+Compare that to ASPCA’s Complete Coverage accident and illness plan, in which monthly premiums rise from $68 at age two months to $220 at age 12.

-- Money saver.
-You must pay premiums every month, but you may or may not have to pay deductibles and copays, depending on your pet’s health.
-So it may pay to cut your premium costs by increasing your deductible, reducing the percent reimbursed, and—if it’s an option—choosing an annual limit of only $5,000 or $10,000 instead of unlimited.
-These are standard insurance-cost reduction tactics, but be aware that they shift more of the risk of loss to you by reducing or limiting your benefit payouts.
+You’ll usually save considerably on premiums by increasing your deductible, reducing the percent reimbursed, and—if it’s an option—choosing an annual limit of only $5,000 or $10,000 instead of unlimited.
+Of course, doing so shifts more of the risk of loss to you by reducing or limiting your benefit payouts.

-- Smart tip.
-Ignore the anecdotal hype insurers use in ads about five-figure medical bills and huge insurance payouts.
+Don’t be swayed by the five-figure medical bills and huge insurance payouts claimed by companies.
 Those examples don’t include the high cost of premiums in their calculations, which makes insurance look like all purr and no hairballs.
 Carefully evaluate available coverage, how much it will cost you over your pet’s lifetime, and decide if it makes sense for your family.